giofcosta/axadotest/AxadoTest.Web/ReadMe.txt

 system to rate some carriers

+First, create a user and login the application.
+The first screen shows the crud of carriers, you can rate the carriers in "Carriers Rating" link .

 This system is developed in Visual Studio 2015, and the database used in the project is the Microsoft Sql Server 2014.
 To run it follow this simple steps:

 1.Open solution on Visual Studio 2015.